adinlab/UtilitySoftActorCritic./README.md

 # USAC
-To train the usac on dmcartpole swingup environment run the following command:
+To train the usac on cartpole swingup environment run the following command:

 ```
 python main.py